Deskarpiostin/XashDS-Termux/README.md

 Change the _gamename_ into:
--"cstrike" if you want to start Counter-Strike 1.6 server -"valve" if you want to start Half-Life DM server -"tfc" if you want to start Team Fortress Classic server (probably not gonna work)
+-"cstrike" if you want to start Counter-Strike 1.6 server -"valve" if you want to start Half-Life DM server -"tfc" if you want to start Team Fortress Classic server

 And delete or change the _<other commands>_ if you want to add more commands.
 Delete if you dont want to